catseye/Eqthy/README.md

 ### Implementations

-While the language does not prescribe any specific usage for proofs written in Eqthy, it is reasonable to expect that one of the main reasons for a computer to read one would be to check it for validity.
+While the language does not prescribe any specific application for proofs written in Eqthy, it is reasonable to expect that one of the main reasons one would want a computer to read one would be for it to check it for validity.

 This distribution contains such a proof checker, written in Python 3.
 The source code for it can be found in the **[src/](src/)** directory.